romoloman/OCSInventory-Agent-Rework/README.md

 #### 2. Installing the agent non-interactively

-To install the agent in non-interactive mode, you have to run the `install.sh` script with a set of launch arguments to allow to set all configuration options as you can do in interactive mode.
+To install the agent in non-interactive mode, you have to run the linux `install.sh` script with a set of launch arguments to allow to set all configuration options as you can do in interactive mode.
 This is a list of all available `install.sh` script arguments:

 - -h : set host url of the OCS Inventory NG server